 - Name some things to check in the interior of a bus during a vehicle inspection.

-- What are some hazardous materials you can transport by bus?
+- What are some HazMat you can transport by bus?

-- What are some hazardous materials you cannot transport by bus?
+- What are some HazMat you cannot transport by bus?

 - What is a standee line?